kubernetes-sigs/aws-load-balancer-controller/docs/deploy/installation.md

 * For IP targets, pods must have IPs from the VPC subnets.
 You can configure the [`amazon-vpc-cni-k8s`](https://github.com/aws/amazon-vpc-cni-k8s#readme) plugin for this purpose.

 ### Using the Amazon EC2 instance metadata server version 2 (IMDSv2)
-If you are using the [IMDSv2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html), set the hop limit to 2 or higher in order to allow the LBC to perform the metadata introspection.
+We recommend blocking the access to instance metadata by requiring the instance to use [IMDSv2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html) only.
+For more information, please refer to the AWS guidance [here](https://aws.github.io/aws-eks-best-practices/security/docs/iam/#restrict-access-to-the-instance-profile-assigned-to-the-worker-node).
+If you are using the IMDSv2, set the hop limit to 2 or higher in order to allow the LBC to perform the metadata introspection.

-You can set the IMDSv2 hop limit as follows:
+You can set the IMDSv2 as follows:
 ```
-aws ec2 modify-instance-metadata-options --http-put-response-hop-limit 2 --region <region> --instance-id <instance-id>
+aws ec2 modify-instance-metadata-options --http-put-response-hop-limit 2 --http-tokens required --region <region> --instance-id <instance-id>
 ```

 Instead of depending on IMDSv2, you can specify the AWS Region and the VPC via the controller flags `--aws-region` and `--aws-vpc-id`.